Cleantech in Colorado

 Colorado is home to a robust energy community and CCIA partners with organizations across the energy spectrum to build and support the State’s energy ecosystem.
 Together with our partners we are proud to have developed collaborative programs, networking events, policy work and educational offerings.

 Colorado has one of the highest per capita concentrations of federal science, research, and engineering facilities in the nation.
 Twenty-four federally funded scientific research laboratories have a high concentration of renowned scientists whose work has global impact in a number of areas including natural resource management, climate change and renewable energy.
 In addition to the federally funded laboratories, Colorado is home to leading energy research capabilities at the University of Colorado, Colorado School of Mines and Colorado State University.
 All of these labs represent important sources of basic research and development upon which business can create new commercial innovations.
-Check out the latest State of Innovation report by COIN.

 Innovation & Commercialization Partners